 - parkingAreas: transfer only at edges with a

 - ptStops: transfer only at public transport stops (i.e.

 - allJunctions: transfer on any edge that allows the vehicle as well as pedestrians, also transfer at any junction if it connects an edge that allows the vehicle with another edge that allows pedestrians.

 Generally, intermodal routing may consider multiple criteria such as travel time, costs, reliability and convenience.
 Currently, duarouter only takes the following travel time into account:

 - Individual vehicle transport uses the standard vehicle routing costs.
 This can be influenced by loading custom weights via option --weight-files

-- Public transport uses the difference of the until-times between successive stops
+- Public transport uses the time to the next train departure (waiting time) and the difference of the until-times between successive stops

-- Accessing a stop from another part of the network currently takes no additional time (this will be configurable in the future)
+- Accessing a stop from another part of the network takes time in direct proportion to the straight-line distance with a configurable factor (netconvert option --railway.access-factor <FLOAT>).
+The distance can be customized in the access definition.

 - The time (expected) time penalty when calling a taxi is set by option --persontrip.taxi.waiting-time